-Column 1 Column 2 Column 3 Column 4 Column 5 Column 6 Item Number Infrastructure Contribution Desired Standards for provision of the Infrastructure Contribution Timing of provision of the Infrastructure Contribution Provider of the Infrastructure Contribution Infrastructure Offset accordance with a detailed road crossing treatment plan to be submitted to the Council as a part of an Application for an Approval for operational work for Stage 8 of the Proposed Development. requirements: (a) design and construct a dedicated grade separated road crossing treatment that comprises either: i. the design of two sub-road spaces, e.g. culverts of a minimum size of 2.4m high by 3m wide and the construction of one of these sub-road spaces on the Development Land ("underpass").
-Note: only one of these sub-road spaces is required to be provided by the Proposed Development; or ii. a single bebo arch (minimum size of 6m wide by 2.4m in height); (c) set the underpass within the central part of the ultimate 80m corridor width; (d) incorporate within the underpass a dedicated koala Proposed Development, whichever comes first.
-Offset.
+Column 3 Desired Standards for provision of

+Desired Standards for provision of the Infrastructure Contribution

+requirements: (a) design and construct a dedicated grade separated road design treatment that

+comprises either: i. the design of two sub-road

+spaces, e.g. culverts of a minimum size of 2.4m high

+by 5m wide and the construction of one of these

+sub-road spaces on the

+("underpass").

+Note: only one of these subroad spaces is required to

+ii. a single bebo arch

+by 2.4m in height);

+(c) set the underpass within the

+central part of the ultimate

+80m corridor width;

+(d) incorporate within the

+underpass a dedicated koala

-Column 1 Column 2 Column 3 Column 4 Column 5 Column 6 Item Number Infrastructure Contribution Desired Standards for provision of the Infrastructure Contribution Timing of provision of the Infrastructure Contribution Provider of the Infrastructure Contribution Infrastructure Offset "boardwalk", i.e. a line of raised interconnecting logs which mirrors the length of the underpass to reduce the threat of predation; (e) establish vegetation to provide some protective cover on the approach and exit of the underpass, which does not obstruct access to or the view of the underpass entrance; (f) include in the underpass an earthen or gravel floor (preferred) or a concrete floor, which are designed to be well drained (avoid water pooling); (g) install koala refuge poles at strategic locations near the approach and exit points of the underpass and maintain until suitable tree cover develops; (h) establish directional (exclusion) fencing on either side of the underpass; (i) establish fauna movement awareness signs and other
+Column 1 Column 2 Column 3 Column 4 Column 5 Column 6 Item Number Infrastructure Contribution Desired Standards for provision of the Infrastructure Contribution Timing of provision of the Infrastructure Contribution Provider of the Infrastructure Contribution Infrastructure Offset "boardwalk", i.e. a line of raised interconnecting logs which mirrors the length of the underpass to reduce the threat of predation; (e) establish vegetation to provide some protective cover on the approach and exit of the underpass, which does not obstruct access to or the view of the underpass entrance; (f) include in the underpass an earthen or gravel floor (preferred) or a concrete floor, which are designed to be well drained (avoid water pooling); install koala refuge poles at strategic locations near the approach and exit points of the underpass and maintain until suitable tree cover develops; (h) establish directional (exclusion) fencing on either side of the underpass; awareness signs and other

-Column 1 Column 2 Column 3 Column 4 Column 5 Column 6 Item Number Infrastructure Contribution Desired Standards for provision of the Infrastructure Contribution Timing of provision of the Infrastructure Contribution Provider of the Infrastructure Contribution Infrastructure Offset awareness heightening treatments such as the use of cat's eye road reflectors; (j) design all roads adjacent to or crossing the vegetated habitat corridor to support speed limits no greater than 50 kph (posted speed limit); (k) incorporate speed reduction or other traffic calming devices (e.g. speed bumps, roundabouts, and chicanes) within the design of roads adjacent to, or crossing the vegetated habitat corridor.
+Column 1 Column 2 Column 3 Column 4 Column 5 Column 6 Item Number Infrastructure Contribution Desired Standards for provision of the Infrastructure Contribution Timing of provision of the Infrastructure Contribution Provider of the Infrastructure Contribution Infrastructure Offset awareness heightening treatments such as the use of cat's eye road reflectors; design all roads adjacent to or crossing the vegetated habitat corridor to support speed limits no greater than 50 kph (posted speed limit); (k) incorporate speed reduction or other traffic calming devices (e.g. speed bumps, roundabouts, and chicanes) within the design of roads adjacent to, or crossing the vegetated habitat corridor.